ahamed/jext-cli/README.md

 If no error happens then you are done installing the `jext-cli` tool.
 Now you can use it globally by your command terminal.

 # Usage
-This tool is only for Joomla 4.
-So you need to-
+This tool is only for Joomla!
+4. So you need to-
 1. [Download](https://www.joomla.org/announcements/release-news/5833-joomla-4-0-0-beta7-and-joomla-3-10-alpha5.html) and Install Joomla 4.
 (Currently Joomla in version 4.0.0-beta.7)
 2. Go to the Joomla! project's root directory, run `cd path/to/the/project/root`
 3. Run `jext-cli --version`, if it shows you the version message then the `jext-cli` is installed correctly in your machine.